consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 The solution used in this post relies on the built-in Cisco ISE local endpoint identity group called 'internal endpoints'.
 For this solution, when a machine authenticates to the network, the device gets identified and a general ISE profile is made of the device, which by default adds the device to the group 'internal endpoints', which is how MAB/MAC authentication works when RADIUS fails during the 60 second timeout by WiredAuthconfig on the Windows machine.

-Generally speaking, this works, but issue with the 'internal endpoints' group is that it includes *any* device with a MAC address that connects -- all devices that connect are added to the group.
+Generally speaking, this works, but the issue with the 'internal endpoints' group is that it includes *any* device with a MAC address that connects -- all devices that connect are added to the group.

 If your risk tolerance is high, this solution may not work.
 I have not confirmed this, but I believe a solution for this is to create a specific endpoint identity group for these hotdesk devices.
-Doing this in an automated fashion on ISE would require the posture licensing, so that may be out of the mix.
+Doing this in an automated fashion on ISE would require the posture licensing, so that may be out of the mix....
 The other approach would be to just manually account for these hotdesk devices and statically assign the devices to this group.
 However, this adds to the already complex configuration that exists here.

 I believe the risk here is small, so I think internal endpoints works fine.